-- Wrap Program portfolios can be subject to restrictions imposed by the participant, the sponsor or, in the case of multi-manager Wrap Program portfolios, overlay manager, such as limitations on the maximum percentage of an outstanding security under management by an investment manager and its affiliates.
+- Wrap Program portfolios can be subject to restrictions imposed by MFSI, the participant, the sponsor or, in the case of multi-manager Wrap Program portfolios, the overlay manager, such as limitations on the maximum percentage of an outstanding security under management by an investment manager and its affiliates.
 Wrap Program portfolios can also be subject to temporary or permanent restrictions on transactions in specific securities, such as a prohibition on participation in initial public offerings or, in many cases, ineligibility to hold, or a prohibition on holding, foreign securities other than in the form of American Depositary Receipts.
-These restrictions can differ from those applicable to other portfolios advised by the MFS Global Group. - Wrap Program portfolios may be prohibited from purchasing or selling specific securities due to restrictions on MFSI related to its possession (or potential possession) of material nonpublic information.
-Wrap Program portfolios may also be prohibited from purchasing or selling specific securities due to restrictions on the sponsor related to its possession of material non-public information.
-The composition of the Wrap Program portfolio resulting from these prohibitions may result in the Wrap Program portfolio having different performance results than other portfolios advised by the MFS Global Group.
+These restrictions can differ materially from those applicable to other portfolios advised by the MFS Global Group in a similar investment strategy. - Wrap Program portfolios may be prohibited from purchasing or selling specific securities due to restrictions on MFSI related to its possession (or potential possession) of material non-public information.
+Wrap Program portfolios may also be prohibited from purchasing or selling specific securities due to restrictions on the sponsor (particularly Model-Delivery Program sponsors) related to its possession of material non-public information.
+The composition of the Wrap Program portfolio resulting from these prohibitions may result in the Wrap Program portfolio having different performance results than other portfolios advised by the MFS Global Group in a similar investment strategy.